Best Value

 If you sign up for a warranty online, you also get friendly scheduled reminders when it’s time to replace the filter.

 It is a great way to reduce the number of pollutants that can enter your drinking water supply.
-And guarantees you crystal clear ice!
+And guarantees you crystal-clear ice!

 How to choose the right inline water filter for you

-You need to consider several things when choosing an inline water filter, but don’t worry, this guide will help you find the best inline water filter for your kitchen.
+You need to consider several things when choosing an inline water filter.
+But don’t worry; this guide will help you find the best inline water filter for your kitchen.

 Which type of inline water filter do you need?